thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 	- NOTE: A pellet should be visible at the bottom of the conical tube.
 - **6.2.2** Aspirate the supernatant  and add 2 mL of [Trypsin fishersci #25300054](https://www.fishersci.com/shop/products/trypsin-05-edta/25300054) to resuspend the pellet.
   - NOTE: for different trypsin concentrations: 1 mL of 0.25% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.125% trypsin solution.
 1 mL of 0.05% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.025% trypsin solution.
+	- NOTE: Both [trypsin] work and we need to measure the cell concentrations harvested resulting from the different concentrations.
 - **6.2.3** Incubate the resuspended cell mixture for 5 minutes at 25°C then check for cell separation (e.g. primarily individual cells in suspension, little to no large cell aggregates).
 If not completely digested, incubate for another 5 minutes.
 - **6.2.4** Add 3 mL of coral cell media to neutralize trypsin then centrifuge cells at 1200 rpm for 3 minutes.
 - **6.2.5** Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.